In The Brick Kilns

 Photographs and Story by Rajesh Kr Singh

-Varanasi gave me the insight and perspective to follow my passion by way of an intuitive twist of fate, a twist which remains as inexplicable now as it always has.
-I had chosen to study photography, despite stiff opposition from my family; though I don't know what initially drove me toward this city since I had never visited it.
+Varanasi gave me the insight and perspective to follow my passion by way of an intuitive twist of fate, a twist that remains as inexplicable now as it always has.
+I had chosen to study photography, despite stiff opposition from my family, and though I don't know what initially drove me toward this city since I had never visited it.
 The desire was so strong that I even chose to risk being disowned by my family by choosing to study here.

-Kasi, Banaras or Varanasi are three names of the same city, which has changed over the centuries, beginning as far back as the era from which issued the ancient Vedic texts up to and through the Mughal period and, then, the period of Colonial rule.
+Kasi, Banaras, or Varanasi are its three names, which have changed over the centuries, beginning as far back as the era from which the ancient Vedic texts up to and through the Mughal period and, then the period of Colonial rule.
 Strangely, it has never lost a sincere correspondence with its past and has retained its old-world charm, even as it has adapted to the forward compulsions of modernity.
-For over 4000 years of its existence, it has remained a mysterious place with a seeming will for accommodating constant change; and yet it retains its ancient aura and serves as a place of pilgrimage, and as an inspiration to many returning pilgrims like me.
+For over 4000 years of its existence, it has remained a mysterious place with a seeming will to accommodate constant change, and yet it retains its ancient aura and serves as a place of pilgrimage and as an inspiration to many returning pilgrims like me.

 Title.
 Double click me.